Attention to housing and working conditions for migrant workers

 During conversations with migrant workers, the owner put pressure on them (by phone).
 The migrant workers reacted visibly anxious.
 Among other things, they had to indicate from the owner that only four people were staying there, while the supervisors saw that dozens of sleeping places were in use.
 The migrant workers were not in possession of a labor contract and did not receive a paycheck.

 During this administrative inspection in East Brabant, the owner did not cooperate.
-The supervisors therefore used a warrant to enter and inspected without his presence.
+The inspectors therefore exercised their right to enter the premises and carried out the inspection without him being present.

-Signs of human trafficking are not all obvious.
-Mattresses on the floor or as in this case intimidation, no labor contract and no paycheck, are a clear sign that something is wrong.
+Signs of human trafficking are not always easy to recognize.
+Mattresses on the floor or, as in this case, intimidation, no employment contract, and no pay slips are clear signs that something is wrong.

 You need to know what to look out for

-As part of the human trafficking pilot that is underway in this region - labor exploitation is one of its manifestations - the Regional Table on Human Trafficking is emphasizing the importance of awareness and proper signaling.
-For this reason, awareness was also invested in this month, both among supervisors and vulnerable groups.
-The Expert Human Trafficking of Taskforce-RIEC Brabant-Zeeland provided training to a total of 59 supervisors.
-She used the new VR Experience Human Trafficking to raise the awareness of supervisors of the seriousness of human trafficking.
-This allowed them to step into the role of a victim for a short while, which was a powerful experience for some.
-The integral inspections were also a learning opportunity to recognize the signs in practice.
+As part of the human trafficking pilot project currently underway in this region—labor exploitation being one of its manifestations—the Regional Human Trafficking Roundtable emphasizes the importance of awareness and effective identification.
+For this reason, investments have been made this month in raising awareness among both regulators and vulnerable groups.
+The Human Trafficking Expert from Taskforce-RIEC Brabant-Zeeland provided training to a total of 59 supervisors.
+She used the new VR Experience Human Trafficking to raise awareness among supervisors of the seriousness of human trafficking.
+They briefly stepped into the role of victim, which was an intense experience for some.
+The comprehensive checks were also a learning opportunity to recognize the signs in practice.

-FairWork organized an information meeting for Ukrainian refugees.
-This included a discussion of rights and obligations as an employee in the Netherlands.
+FairWork organized an information session for Ukrainian refugees.
+Among other things, the session focused on the rights and obligations of employees in the Netherlands.

 Open your eyes and report!